-1.4.
-University / Faculty / Department / Organization
+1.1.
+What is your age?
+1.2.
+What is your gender?
+1.3.
+Country 1.4.
+University / Faculty / Department / Organization on 1.5.

-1.5.
 Are you currently practising any sport?
-Yes No
+Yes No 1.6.

-1.6.
 Have you practised any sport in the past?
-Yes No

-1.7.
-If you answered YES in one of the previous questions (1.5 and/or 1.6), what is/was the main sport that you have been practicing?
+Yes es No 1.7.
+If you answered YES in one of the previous qu you have been practicing? nestions (1.5 and/or 1.6), what is/was the main sport that

-1.9.
+Type of sport: 1.8.
+How many years have you been practicing this sport? years 1.9.
 What is your major achievement in this sport (e.g., awards, competitions on local, district, regional, national, international level)?
 1.10.
 Do you currently work as early childhood educator?
-Yes No

-1.11.
-Have you worked as early childhood educator in the past?
-Yes No
+Yes No 1.11.
+Have you worked as early childhood educator in the past ?
+Yes No 1.12.

-1.12.
 If you answered YES in the previous questions (1.10 and/or 1.11), what is/was the main sport that you have been teaching?

-1.13.
-If you answered YES in the previous questions (1.10 and/or 1.11), for how many years have you been an early childhood educator?
+Type of sport: 1.13.
+If you answered YES in the previous questions (1.10 and/or 1.11), for how many years have you been an early childhood educator? years 1.14.

-1.14.
 If you answered YES in the previous questions (1.10 and/or 1.11), what age groups do you primarily teach?
 Children (under the age of 12 years) Adolescents (ages 13-17 years old) Young adults (18-25 years) Adults (over 25 years)

 1.15.
 If you answered YES in the previous questions (1.10 and/or 1.11), what is the athletes' level that you primarily teach?

+Recreational

+Competitive

+Elite

-Recreational Competitive Elite Professional
+Professional

 1.16.
 Have you attended any early childhood educator training/courses in the past?
 Yes No

 1.17.
 If you have attended, briefly describe what this training was about.

+1.19.
+Do you have a hasheler and/or master/s (or respective equivalent academic university) degree in sport

 1.18.
 Do you have a bachelor and/or master's (or respective equivalent academic university) degree in sport science and/or physical education?

+No

-Yes, I have a bachelor's degree Yes, I have a master's degree Yes, I have an equivalent academic university degree
+Yes, I have a bachelor's degree

+Yes, I have a master's degree

+Yes, I have an equivalent academic university degree